 The song would come to be used as an anthem for the civil rights movement during the mid to late 60s.
 Similarly, in 2008, the song was used in President Barrack Obama’s election campaign.

 Led by keywords such as Change and Yes We Can, the song came to back one of the most important historical events in modern history, the election of a black American president.

 Unfortunately, Sam Cooke never got to enjoy the success of the song as he died under mysterious circumstances in December 1964.

 A Change Is Gonna Come didn’t peak in the charts until February the following year.

 A Change Is Gonna Come is easily Sam Cooke’s most serious work.
-Previously he delivered sugar-sweet songs like Ain’t That Good News and Wonderful World.
+Previously, he delivered mainly sugar-sweet songs like Ain’t That Good News and Wonderful World.

-All of these songs put together have included Sam Cooke as one of the founding fathers of American soul music.
+All of these songs put together make Sam Cooke one of the founding fathers of American soul music.

-A Change Is Gonna Come – Step 2
+A Change Is Gonna Come – Chords & Guitar Lessons

 Think of this song as if in the key of G. By applying a capo on fret 2 you’ll be in the key of A.

 I was born by the river in a little tent,